szhou12/PopTenProject/README.md

 - Step 1: Go to $PopTenProject/searchres/util/
 - Step 2: Open 'scrape_twitter.py' in Python editor and find __main__
 - Step 3: find 'cutoff' variable and replace its assigned value with the one you want
-- Note: 'cutoff' decides what restaurant categories/food types in Yelp dataset are included into the keywords list for filtering tweets e.g. if cutoff = 300, and 'pizza' is a category that appears over 300 times in Yelp dataset, then 'pizza' will be included into the keywords list for filtering tweets.
+- Note: 'cutoff' decides what restaurant categories/food types in Yelp dataset will be included into the keywords list for filtering tweets.
+E.g. if cutoff = 300, and 'pizza' is a category that appears over 300 times in Yelp dataset, then 'pizza' will be included into the keywords list for filtering tweets.
 - Note: Generally, we want as many keywords as possible (set cutoff as low as possible) to include every restaurant category/food type.
 But that will increase the time of scraping data.
-Therefore, mind that there is a tradeoff between decreasing time of scraping and lowering the cutoff.
+Therefore, mind that there is a tradeoff between shoretening the time of scraping and lowering the cutoff.

 ## Contributions and Responsibilities
 **Shuyu Zhou**